Stock-Based Compensation Plans

 Other information pertaining to performance shares is as follows:

-Long-term Incentive Plan (“LTIP”): In July 2011, the Board approved a special award of performance-based non-qualified stock options under an LTIP.
+Long-term Incentive Plan (“LTIP”): The Company has two long-term incentive performance-based stock awards.
+In July 2011, the Board approved a special award of performance-based non-qualified stock options under an LTIP.
 Subsequent grants of this award were made upon hire of new officers.
 Under this award, stock options were granted to officers with vesting dependent on achievement against long-term strategic and financial objectives.
 Total stock options earned and vested were based on achievement against pre-established targets for fiscal 2016.
 The performance period was completed in fiscal 2016.
-Although the performance period was completed and the stock options were earned and vested, there are still stock options outstanding as of May 31, 2019.
+Although the performance period was completed and the stock options were earned and vested, there are still stock options outstanding as of May 31, 2018.

 In July 2016, the Board approved an LTIP award comprised of both performance-based non-qualified stock options and performance-based restricted stock.
 This award was granted to senior executives down to the vice president level with vesting dependent on achievement against long-term strategic and financial objectives.
 Total stock options and restricted shares to be earned are based on achievement against pre-established targets for the fiscal year ending May 31, 2020.

-The following table summarizes LTIP performance stock option activity for fiscal 2019:
+The following table summarizes performance stock option activity for fiscal 2018:

-Other information pertaining to LTIP performance stock options is as follows:
+Other information pertaining to performance stock options is as follows:

-The following table summarizes LTIP performance restricted stock activity for fiscal 2019:
+The following table summarizes performance restricted stock activity for fiscal 2018:

-Non-compensatory employee benefit plan: The Company offers a qualified Employee Stock Purchase Plan (“ESPP”) to all employees.
-The Company’s common stock can be purchased through a payroll deduction at a discount to the market price.
+Non-compensatory employee benefit plan: Prior to January 1, 2016, the Company offered a non-qualified Employee Stock Purchase Plan (“ESPP”) to all employees under which the Company’s common stock could be purchased through a payroll deduction with no discount to the market price and no look-back provision.
+This ESPP was discontinued as of December 31, 2015.
+Effective January 1, 2016, the Company began offering a qualified ESPP to all employees.
+Under this qualified ESPP, the Company’s common stock can be purchased through a payroll deduction at a discount to the market price.
 The qualified ESPP allows for a discount of up to 15% based on the sole discretion of the committee established to administer the plan.
-For offering periods during fiscal 2019, fiscal 2018, and fiscal 2017 the discount was set at 5% of the market price.
-Transactions under the non-qualified ESPP occurred directly through the Company’s transfer agent and no brokerage fees were charged to employees.
+For offering periods during fiscal 2018, fiscal 2017, and fiscal 2016 the discount was set at 5% of the market price.
+Transactions under the non-qualified ESPP occurred directly through the Company’s transfer agent and no brokerage fees were charged to employees, except for when stock was sold.
 Transactions under the qualified ESPP occur through the Company’s third-party stock plan administrator.
-The plans have been deemed non-compensatory and therefore, no stock-based compensation costs have been recognized for fiscal years 2019, 2018, or 2017 related to either plan.
+The plans have been deemed non-compensatory and therefore, no stock-based compensation costs have been recognized for fiscal years 2018, 2017, or 2016 related to either plan.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.